 - Inability to use your fractured digit or limb; inability to bear weight

 In the case of an open fracture that pierces the skin, bleeding may also occur.

 FRACTURE care: when is a cast not enough?

-With all fractures, the doctor's main objective is to put the broken pieces back into position (called a "reduction") and immobilize them while the body heals itself.
+With all fractures, the main objective is to realign the fractured bone back into position (called a "reduction") and immobilize it, while the body heals itself.
 Broken bone ends will "knit" back together in time.

 Sometimes, however, doctors cannot complete the reduction process with a cast alone.
 Because fractures vary in severity and type, sometimes surgery and other techniques are necessary to reduce and immobilize the bone while it heals.